LiamWilbraham/polyhts/README.md

 `polyhts` :sunny:
 --------
-High-level API for fast structural optimisation and property calculations of organic co-polymers.
+High-level API for ultra-fast structural optimisation and property calculations of organic co-polymers.

 `polyhts` takes base functionality from: